oracle-devrel/cd3-automation-toolkit/documentation/docs/NetworkingScenariosGF-Jenkins.md

 <br>[Go back to Networking Scenarios](#executing-networking-scenarios-using-toolkit-via-jenkins)
 ### Modify Network
 Modifying the Networking components using Automation Toolkit involves three simple steps.

  - Add/modify the details of networking components like the VCNs, Subnets, DHCP and DRG in Excel Sheet.
  - Running the the setUpOCI pipeline in the toolkit to generate auto.tfvars.
  - Executing Terraform pipeline to provision/modify the resources in OCI.

  ***Note***: Follow [these steps](#modify-security-rules-route-rules-and-drg-route-rules) to modify Security Rules, Route Rules and DRG Route Rules

-_Steps in detail_:
+<b>_Steps in detail_:</b>

 1. Modify your excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets.
 2. Execute the _setupOCI.py_ pipeline with _Workflow_ as _Create Resources in OCI(Greenfield Workflow)_
 3. To Validate the CD3 excel Tabs - Choose option _'Validate CD3'_ and _'Validate Networks'_ from sub-menu to check for syntax errors in Excel sheet.
-Examine the log file generated at _/cd3user/tenancies/<customer\_name>/<customer\_name>\_cd3validator.logs_.
+Examine the log file generated at ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.logs```.
 If there are errors, please rectify them accordingly and proceed to the next step.
 4. Choose option to _'Modify Network'_ under _'Network'_ from the displayed options.
-Once the execution is successful, multiple .tfvars related to networking like _<customer\_name>\_major-objects.auto.tfvars_ and more will be generated under the folder _/cd3user/tenancies/<customer\_name>/terraform_files/<region_dir>/<service_dir>_.
+Once the execution is successful, multiple .tfvars related to networking like ```<customer_name>_major-objects.auto.tfvars``` and more will be generated under the folder ```/cd3user/tenancies/<customer_name>/terraform_files/<region_dir>/<service_dir>```.
 Existing files will move into respective backup folders.

-   **Note-**: Make sure to export Sec Rules, Route Rules, DRG Route Rules to CD3 Excel Sheet before executing this option.
+ >**Note-**: Make sure to export Sec Rules, Route Rules, DRG Route Rules to CD3 Excel Sheet before executing this option.

-6. It will show different stages of execution of _setUpOCI_ pipeline and also launch the _terraform-apply_ pipeline for 'network'.
+5. It will show different stages of execution of _setUpOCI_ pipeline and also launch the _terraform-apply_ pipeline for 'network'.
-7. Click on Proceed for 'Get Approval' stage of the terraform pipeline.
+6. Click on Proceed for 'Get Approval' stage of the terraform pipeline.

 This completes the modification of Networking components in OCI.
 Verify the components in console.